Aventero/Godot-Fancy-Editor-Sounds/README.md

 Brings audio into the typing experience to the Godot Editor and more!

 ## What does it do?
-Adds sounds based on the Users actions inside the **Script Editor and Shader Editor** for:
+Adds `sounds and animations` based on the Users actions inside the Editor UI, Scripts and Shaders for:
-- Typing
-- Deleting
-- Caret Movement
-- Copy & Pasting
-- Saving
+- `Editor UI:` Hovering over UI elements, Clicking Buttons, Sliding Sliders, Checking Checkboxes, ...
-- Undo & Redo
+- `Code Editor` Typing, Deleting, Caret Movement, Copy & Pasting, Saving, Undo & Redo and Selecting
-- Selecting (Single, Word, All)
-- Extra Animations when deleting text.
+- `Delete Animations` Standard, Zapping to Cursor and Gravity

 ## Small Audio Preview!
 (Turn on audio :))
 https://github.com/user-attachments/assets/19c49d35-1f7f-4fe5-bebd-fa699967d5b9

-## Delete Animations
+## Adds Delete Animations!
 ### Standard
 <img src="https://github.com/user-attachments/assets/6f201a47-1c84-4a2f-9818-3089f5776f44" alt="Standard">